jobjo/popper/docs/how_it_works.md

 - *Shrinkers* — for simplifying values that results in failing tests.

-For any custom data-type you wish to sample, you need to provide a generator as well as a shrinker (or no shrinking will be applied).
-Further, any invariant — with respect to how the data is to be generated must also be reflected in the shrinker.
+For any custom data-type you wish to sample, you need to provide a generator as well as a shrinker (or no shrinking is applied).
+Further, any invariant — with respect to how the data is to be generated — must also be reflected in the shrinker.

 In [Popper](https://github.com/jobjo/popper) and
 [Hypothesis](https://hypothesis.readthedocs.io/en/latest), shrinking is generic and never violate any invariants embedded in the generators.
 This eliminates the hassle of defining shrinkers and keeping them in synch.
-The downside is that it less efficient and doesn't always result in optimally shrunken results.
+The downside is that it is less efficient and doesn't always result in optimally shrunken results.

 ## Sampling and shrinking